hpcleuven/VscDocumentation/source/jobs/running_jobs.rst

 ============

 An HPC cluster is a multi-user system.
-This implies that your computations run on a part of the cluster that will be temporarely reserved for you by the scheduler.
+This implies that your computations run on a part of the cluster that will be temporarily reserved for you by the scheduler.

 .. warning::